PatrickPetrushonis/connect-four/readme.md

 		// Installs all node modules specified in the package.json npm install

+		// Adds gulp to the environment PATH for use in the CLI npm install -g gulp

 		// Runs the default gulp task which compiles the project gulp